0.5.5 • Published 10 months ago

 // animate :: (Element -> Keyframes|MotionPath -> Options?|Number?) -> Animation

-animate(target, keyframes, options) is a shortcut for the following:
+animate(target, keyframes, options) is a shorthand of:

 import { Animation, KeyframeEffect } from '@cdoublev/animate'

-const effect = new KeyframeEffect(target, keyframes)
+const effect = new KeyframeEffect(target, keyframes, options)

 const animation = new Animation(effect)